Vanshiitp/Xpense/README.md

 # Xpense – AI-Powered Finance Tracker

+Xpense is an intelligent, AI-driven finance tracker designed to simplify your personal financial management.
+It helps you stay on top of your spending with features like automated receipt scanning, real-time budget alerts, smart transaction categorization, and personalized financial insights.

 ##  Features

 -  **AI Receipt Scanning**: Upload or snap a picture of your receipt, and let AI extract and categorize your expenses automatically.